 Some of the insurances and the income taxes depend on individual circumstances.
 Please understand that this calculator is a close approximation but not an exact figure.

 The different Tax Categories of the German Wage Tax system

 The German Wage Tax System differentiates between 6 Tax Categories, depending to the circumstances of the employee.

-Tax Category I: Single, separated or married not living together who don’t fall into the category II or III.
+Tax Category I: Single, separated or widowed who don’t fall into the category II or III.

-Tax Category II: Single or separated people living with their child, who are entitled to a children's allowance.
+Tax Category II: Single or separated people living with their child, who are entitled to a child's allowance.

 Tax Category III: For people who are married, husband and wife are living together.
-Very interesting for people who are married and one of them has a high income while the other one has no income or a low income.
-Ideally the person with the low income will have Tax Category V and the other Tax Category III.
+Very interesting for people who are married and one of them has a high income while the other one has no or low income.
+Ideally, the person with the low income will have Tax Category V and the other Tax Category III.